 Bank interest is accounted for on an accruals basis.
 Dividend income from equities is recognised when the securities are quoted ex-dividend.
-Income from managed property funds are accounted for on an accruals basis when the dividend is declared.
+Income from pooled investment vehicles is accounted for on an accruals basis when the dividend is declared.

 b) Benefits and payments to and on account of leavers